 Use of service providers outside Canada

 We also contract with other companies to provide services on our behalf, such as credit card services.
 We only provide such information that is necessary to process payment for our programs and services.
 These credit card companies and their affiliates may store personal information outside of Canada.
 TAMLO has ensured all TAMLO and TAMLO client credit card information is protected with the same diligence and importance as is legally required here in Alberta, Canada.
-For further information, contact the individual listed at the end of this Policy.
+For further information, contact the Privacy Officer listed at the end of this Policy.

 How do we safeguard personal information?